EmoCAST: Emotional Talking Portrait via Emotive Text Description: Related Work

-Emotion significantly enhances the vividness and expressiveness of facial animation, thereby profoundly influencing the realism of generated talking portraits.
-Recently, some audio-driven talking head generation methods have focused on emotion control \cite{kaisiyuan2020mead,10.1145/3528233.3530745,wang2023progressive,Gan_2023_ICCV,ma2023dreamtalk,11045546,Wang_Guo_Bai_Yu_He_Tan_Sun_Bian_2025,he2024emotalk3d,tan2025edtalk}.
+\textbf{Emotional Audio-Driven Talking Portrait.} Emotion significantly enhances the vividness and expressiveness of facial animation, thereby profoundly influencing the realism of generated talking portraits.
+Recently, some audio-driven talking head methods have incorporated emotion control to produce more expressive and realistic talking portraits \cite{kaisiyuan2020mead,10.1145/3528233.3530745,wang2023progressive,Gan_2023_ICCV,ma2023dreamtalk,11045546,Wang_Guo_Bai_Yu_He_Tan_Sun_Bian_2025,he2024emotalk3d,tan2025edtalk}.
 EAMM~\cite{10.1145/3528233.3530745} extracts dynamic emotion patterns from a driven video and applies these transferable patterns to generate emotion-consistent talking heads.
-PD-FGC~\cite{wang2023progressive} employs disentangled latent representations to capture facial motion and subsequently inputs these latent representations into an image generator to synthesize talking heads.
+PD-FGC~\cite{wang2023progressive} employs disentangled latent representations to capture facial motion and subsequently inputs these latent into an image generator to synthesize talking heads.
 EAT~\cite{Gan_2023_ICCV} achieves emotion control through parameter-efficient adaptation of a pretrained emotion-agnostic talking head model.
 EDTalk~\cite{tan2025edtalk} achieves effective emotion control by modeling expressions, mouth movements, and poses within three disentangled latent spaces.
+TalkCLIP \cite{11045546} and InstructAvatar \cite{Wang_Guo_Bai_Yu_He_Tan_Sun_Bian_2025} rely on text-based control; however, generating accurate and vivid emotional expressions for in-the-wild reference images through textual control still remains challenging.